ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Medica (Level 10)*: AoE heal (GCD).
 * *Stone II (level 18)*: Single target damage (GCD, replaces Stone).
 ## Healing
- Your heals are bare bones here, you have Cure for single target healing and and medica for your AoE heal.
-Use Cure as needed for tank up keep at this level Cure does a lot of the healing you need while Medica can help with aoe healing.
-Do not use Medica for only tank up keep as it's significantly weaker than Cure.
+ Your heals are bare bones here, use Cure for tank healing or to help a party member who took extra damage.
+Use Medica for group damage if needed.
 ## Damage
- Your DPS rotation is pretty simple, keep your DoT up without refreshing it significantly ahead of time and fill any downtime of you not casting with Stone.
-During dungeons you should DoT enemies as you're running with your tank and Stone when your tank stops.
-At level 18 Stone gets replaced by Stone II
+ Help your party by doing damage when you don't need to heal.
+When your tank is grouping up a lot of mobs use your DoT spell while running with the tank.

-# Levels 30-49
+# Levels 30-50
 ## New Skills
 * *Cure II (Level 30)*: Single target heal (GCD).
 * *Presence of Mind (Level 30)*: Self haste buff (oGCD).